-These candidates possess superior qualifications to serve with distinction as Judge of the Court of Common Pleas of Montgomery County, Pennsylvania.
-Each possesses an exceptional level of integrity, good moral character, industry, legal ability and experience, courtroom experience, and judicial temperament, to be rated as HIGHLY RECOMMENDED.
-Each candidate, through these traits and his or her legal experience, commitment to justice, to the community, and to the practice of law, has earned this HIGHLY RECOMMENDED rating from the Committee.
-A candidate may only earn the rating of HIGHLY RECOMMENDED if eighty percent (80%) or more of those members of the Committee casting a ballot vote that candidate as “Highly Recommended.”
+This candidate possesses superior qualifications to serve with distinction as Judge of the Court of Common Pleas of Montgomery County, Pennsylvania.
+He possesses an exceptional level of integrity, good moral character, industry, legal ability and experience, courtroom experience, and judicial temperament, to be rated as HIGHLY RECOMMENDED.
+The candidate, through these traits and his legal experience, his commitment to justice, the community, and the practice of law, has earned this HIGHLY RECOMMENDED rating from the Committee.
+A candidate earns the rating of HIGHLY RECOMMENDED if eighty percent (80%) or more of the voting members of the Committee deem the candidate “Highly Recommended.”

 Katherine E. McGill

 These candidates possess the qualifications to serve as Judge of the Court of Common Pleas of Montgomery County, Pennsylvania.
 Each possesses the appropriate levels of integrity, good moral character, industry, legal ability and experience, courtroom experience, and judicial temperament, to be rated as RECOMMENDED.
 Each candidate has the legal experience, the commitment to justice, the community and the practice of law, and the regard of the legal profession to be rated RECOMMENDED by the Committee.

 About the Montgomery Bar Association’s Autonomous Judiciary Committee